Food and Drink Writer Jamie Cheung keeps things green with two cheap and speedy vegan recipes

 Red Lentil Stew (Serves 2-3)

 This vegan dish is really easy to make and a store cupboard classic.
 The only things some of you may not already have are tomato puree (32p from Aldi) and red lentils which you can get from almost any supermarket.
+I serve this dish with a few slices of whatever bread I have lying around, it is lovely buttered with vegan spread but it works just as well without it.

 - 1 large carrot or 2 smaller ones